derek3x/teksavvy-cap/README.md

 teksavvy-cap
 ============

-Pull teksavvy cap info.
+Pull teksavvy cap info using Teksavvy API.

-You will need to edit the code to add your own User ID.
-You can get this from your bill or their website.

-I have tested this with teksavvy cable on their new https://myaccount.teksavvy.com/.

-You will need python2, beautifulsoup 4, and spynner

-It will ask you for your email address and password.
-Then should pull your usage.
+You will need your API key, which can be found on the tekSavvy website (https://myaccount.teksavvy.com/ApiKey/ApiKeyManagement).

+You will also need to put in your own CAP limit.
+The API does not pull that information yet.